Kingxukai/linux/Documentation/userspace-api/media/rc/rc-sysfs-nodes.rst

 /sys/class/rc/rcN/filter
 ========================

-Sets the scancode filter expected value.
+Sets the woke scancode filter expected value.

-Use in combination with ``/sys/class/rc/rcN/filter_mask`` to set the expected value of the bits set in the filter mask.
-If the hardware supports it then scancodes which do not match the filter will be ignored.
-Otherwise the write will fail with an error.
+Use in combination with ``/sys/class/rc/rcN/filter_mask`` to set the expected value of the woke bits set in the woke filter mask.
+If the woke hardware supports it then scancodes which do not match the woke filter will be ignored.
+Otherwise the woke write will fail with an error.

-This value may be reset to 0 if the current protocol is altered.
+This value may be reset to 0 if the woke current protocol is altered.

 .. _sys_class_rc_rcN_filter_mask: